Discover more from Marco Altini’s Substack

 Interpretation

 The simplest example here is exercise: acutely, exercise reduces HRV greatly both during and after exercise.
 Chronically, exercise will lead to a number of positive effects for your health, and might even increase your HRV.
 Similar considerations could be made for sauna or hot baths.
 The last time I had one, my Garmin went crazy because of the increased heart rate, a perfectly normal physiological response (blood vessels dilate to cool you off, blood pressure reduces, heart rate increases.
 HRV simply reduces as HR increases).
+People look at the data and worry.
 Similarly, I had several people reaching out and sharing Garmin screenshots, worried about how these devices would detect long periods of stress post-exercise, basically turning a normal physiological response into something pathological.

 Acute and chronic responses can often differ, and continuous interpretation of HRV is often trivialized as “low HRV is bad”, potentially leading to an unhealthy obsession with any sort of stressor, even the ones that are actually positive.